UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ```

 Then we'll create a new shader in the `shaders` directory and call it `light-sources.wgsl`:
-* Copy the `Camera`, `Uniforms`, and `PointLight` structs from `shader.wgsl`.
+* Copy the `Camera`, `Uniforms`, and `PointLight` structs from `shader.wgsl` to the new shader.
 * Copy all binding definitions from `shader.wgsl`.
-  For simplicity, we'll use the same bind group & pipeline layout, and the same bind group for our new shader.
+  For simplicity, we'll use the same bind group layout, pipeline layout, and bind group for both render pipelines.
-  Our new shader won't use the texture and sampler bindings, so you can also comment them out as long as the binding
+  The new shader won't use the texture and sampler bindings, however, so you can also comment them out as long as the binding
   numbers of the other two bindings remain the same:
 ```wgsl
 // Although we use only use the uniforms and light sources, we'll still use the same bind group object.